 LEVEL 3: A HOME MATRIX

-Signal Messenger is, for now, mainly meant for mobile.
+#ffffff;">Signal Messenger is, for now, mainly meant for mobile.
 The desktop application only works in tandem with the mobile one, but we thought it is worth mentioning that such an app exists.
-On desktop one can send as many files as they want (however they are limited in terms of file-size), preview files in the app, send encrypted messages, emjoi and stickers, and more.
-However the desktop app does not allow for audio/video calls and group chats have limited function.
-In this sense Signal is simply a text-based companion app to communicate.
+On desktop one can send as many files as they want (however they are limited in terms of file-size), preview files in the app, send encrypted messages, emjoi and stickers, and do video/audio calls.

 #ffffff;">On Riot you can organize teams, voice/video chat in a decent way, and the text-based communication is very rich in terms of features.
 It allows the integration of a variety of tools such as document sharing, bots, public chats, and more.
 Riot, depending on the [matrix] server one uses, will have a file-size limit in terms of file sharing – a technical limitation being based on centralized servers.
 Overall Riot is one of the most complete and modern messengers out there.

 #ffffff;">Fractal is a very simplified version of Riot that is mainly geared for text-based communication.
 In a way, it makes communication of this kind better by removing most of the options you’ll see in Riot, allowing users to fully focus on the conversation itself.
 It does not provide audio/video chats, and same as Riot, it has a file-size cap for file sharing.